HorizonRDK/tros_en/docs/quick_start/preparation.md

 ---
 # 1.1 Environment Setup

-TogetheROS.Bot supports installation on the Horizon RDK and X86 platforms with Ubuntu 20.04 system.
+TogetheROS.Bot supports installation on the Horizon RDK with Ubuntu 20.04 system.
 Installing through DEB packages on Ubuntu system is simple and recommended for users who want to experience it initially.

-Next, we will introduce the environment setup details for Horizon RDK and X86 platforms respectively.
+Next, we will introduce the environment setup details for Horizon RDK.

 ## Horizon RDK